-Hildegard’s Medieval Diet, based on natural foods enjoyed in moderation and balance, is a great reference for some specific tips.
+Hildegard’s Medieval Diet, based on natural foods enjoyed in moderation and balance, serves as a reference for some specific tips.

 Rule 4: Sharpen the Senses

 Live your life on purpose; set healthy goals; don’t allow life to “happen to you”.
-Contentment is something that can be maintained through cultivating a positive demeanor; it’s a choice we make many times, every day.
+Maintaining contentment means cultivating a positive demeanor; it’s a choice we make many times, every day.

 Live your values with optimism and personal responsibility.
 Love your life.
-If you can’t love your life the way it is now, identify what you don’t love about it and change it.
-Some of the most profound changes begin with the smallest turns of the dial.
+If you can’t love your life in its current form, identify the shortcomings and work on changes.
+Some of the most profound developments begin with the smallest turns of the dial.